Last Updated on March 16, 2022 by

 Reverse Stick

-For players to make a clean hit, he needs to turn the stick so that the blade points to the right.
+For players to make a clean hit, they need to turn the stick so that the blade points to the right.

 Scanning